Land & Roads

 Due to Jail capacity, some arrestees are immediately released on their own recognizance based on their matrix score.
 Those taken into custody may be released early if the bed they are occupying is needed.
 Their matrix score will be used to determine if they are eligible for early release.

-If released early, do inmates return to finish their sentence?
+If released early, do adults in custody return to finish their sentence?

-No. Inmates may be released early if they are pretrial or sentenced.
-If a sentenced inmate is Force Released, they are released “sentenced served.”
+No. AICs may be released early if they are pretrial or sentenced.
+If a sentenced adults in custody is Force Released, they are released “sentenced served.”
 That means they do not return to serve the remainder of their sentence.

-How many inmates are released early each year?
+How many adults in custody are released early each year?

 It varies from year to year but averages about 60 per year.
-The pdf files in "Supporting Documents" below show which inmates were released early and whether they were cited and released, matrix released, or force released.
+The pdf files in "Supporting Documents" below show which adults in custody were released early and whether they were cited and released, matrix released, or force released.